AndieWill510/tinydoor/Options/040-positive-is-not-the-point.md

 Other people have it worse.

-But an Autistic person in an unsafe or overwhelming environment does not need a prettier story about the room.
+But when we are in an unsafe or overwhelming environment, **_we don't need a prettier story about the room_**.

-They need enough access to find the next workable move.
+We need enough access to find the next workable move.

 Panic narrows the field.